jasper-rutherford/ReadyBot/README.md

 ## 1. Microservices

 ### Shitbot
-- currently the old shitbot runs outside docker.
 - it connects directly to the postgres service
-- we want to shove this existing bot code into a service, and then slowly disassemble it into other services
+- we want to slowly disassemble this into other services

 ### Backend/API
 - this exists, but is empty.